The ‘I’s and ‘we’s’ of letter-writing

 Jean Gardiner Moffat (1840-1927)

-13. They are also its ‘we’s’ as well, that strong sense of connection and bonds between people expressed as well in enormous quantities of letter-writing.
-This fascinatingly fits together at times, at times equally strongly departs in opposite directions.
+13. They are also its ‘we’s’ as well, for there was a strong sense of connection and bonds between these people which was expressed among other things in the enormous quantities of letter-writing they produced.

 14. For more information, see the ‘Missions, Missionaries and South Africa’ reading list.